FormIt3D/autodesk-formit-360-windows-help-old/3D Sketching/Optional 3d Sketching with The Rest of The Tools.md

-### Optional – 3D Sketching with the rest of the tools
+### Optional – 3D Sketching with the Rest of the Tools
 ---

 > The following exercise is not critical to finishing the house.
 It will